 Iran's relations with countries in the Caucasus, Central Asia, and South Asia vary significantly, from close relations with Afghanistan to animosity with Azerbaijan.
 Regardless of any differences, most countries in these regions conduct relatively normal trade and diplomacy with Iran.
 Some countries in these regions, such as Uzbekistan and Pakistan, face significant domestic threats from radical Sunni Islamist extremist movements similar to those that Iran characterizes as a threat to regional stability.
 Such common interests create an additional basis for Central and South Asian cooperation with Iran.

-Most of the countries in Central Asia are relatively stable and are governed by authoritarian leaders, offering Iran little opportunity to exert influence by supporting opposition factions.
+Most of the Central Asia states that were part of the Soviet Union are governed by authoritarian leaders, offering Iran little opportunity to exert influence by supporting opposition factions.
 Still, unrest does flare occasionally, including in mid-2015 in